I feel guilty about posting fish pics in the " fly fishing" section, fish pictures thread, that aren't caught on fly.

 I rarely get over to the salt.
 Im 60+ miles in both directions from the Atlantic and gulf.
 That's what is cool about snook.
 I catch them close to home, solely in fresh water on bass tackle.
 Along with a few other salt species including jack crevalle and tarpon.

 Posted 23 April 2017 - 02:51 PM

 It's no wonder your Wife got upset, Vic.
 You should've shown her standing with a fish or two, on the boat on the water.

 Instead you showed that picture.
 How's your Wife supposed to know she even knows what a fish is ???

 Barbed hooks rule!

 My definition of work: Doing something in which effort exceeds gain.

 The final day of the short 8 week spring snook season ended with a bang last night.
 After having 2 fish throw my plug back at me, I finally was able to keep one hooked up to land.

 It couldn't have been a better specimen.
 Super thick and just barely in the 28-33" slot.
 This was my 7th trip this season targeting them and I was able to bring 4 home.
-That's a pretty good catching average.
+That's a pretty good keeper average.

 They really liked the rainbow trout this year.